Falcão (footballer, born 1998)

-Lucas de Oliveira Teodoro Falcão (born 14 April 1998), commonly known as Falcão, is a Brazilian professional footballer who plays as a midfielder for CRB.
+Lucas de Oliveira Teodoro Falcão (born 14 April 1998), commonly known as Falcão, is a Brazilian professional footballer who plays as a midfielder for Hapoel Tel Aviv.

 Career

 Falcão was born in Feira de Santana, Bahia, but played for clubs in the São Paulo state as a youth before joining the under-23 side of Avaí in 2018.
 Promoted to the first team for the 2019 season, he made his senior debut on 31 January of that year, starting in a 1–0 Campeonato Catarinense away loss to Marcílio Dias.

 In January 2020, after being rarely used, Falcão moved to Tombense on loan.
 He helped the side in their promotion from the 2021 Série C, before joining Ypiranga-RS also in a temporary deal on 14 December 2021.

 On 14 April 2022, Bahia announced the signing of Falcão on loan until the end of the year.
 Rarely used as the club achieved promotion to the Série A, he left the club on 4 January 2023.

 Just hours after leaving Bahia, Falcão was announced at CRB on a permanent contract.
 On 8 December 2023, after being a regular starter during the year, he renewed his link until 2025.